swapkats/project-perspective/README.md

 ## Philosophy

 > Knowledge wants to be spread.
-It should not be constrained.
+It should not be constrained at any cost.

 Project Perspective is a free open source project whose single aim is to spread knowledge without any constraints.
 Like archive.org it tries to provide free public access to knowledge through mind maps.